mikebionic/SapAPI-core/documentation/api_documentation.md

 > GET

-## Filtering order invoices by datetime
+## Filtering order invoices and invoices by datetime

 **@sha_required** of **Synchronizer**

 + /api/tbl-dk-order-invoices/?startDate=&endDate=
++ /api/tbl-dk-invoices/?startDate=&endDate=

 returns **all orders** if **blank**